 The accuracy of your information is important to us.
 If you change email address, or any of the other information we hold is inaccurate or out of date, please email us at: email@example.com or call us on 020 7378 8358

-The DPA and EU GDPR gives you the following rights:
+The DPA and the UK and EU GDPR gives you the following rights:

 Any access request to this information may be subject to a fee to meet our costs in providing you with the information we hold.